karottenreibe/karottenreibe.github.com/_posts/2009-10-25-jeweler-interlude.markdown

 1. Setting up the extensions flag of the gemspec
 2. Including the generated native files
 3. Storage of the generated gemspec
-4. Generating a gemspec before each build
+4. Fixing the gemspec version

 Let's look at each in turn: